 Extra Features if Needed

-And of course, there are premium features you can purchase as add-ons, but there’s also a good chance you won’t need them as a low-budget/no-budget freelancer, startup, affiliate marketer, or blossoming small business.
-There’s plenty of flexibility to get your feet wet — and oh boy, is the water warm.
+Of course, there are premium features you can purchase as add-ons.
+However, there’s a good chance you won’t need them if you’re a low-budget/no-budget freelancer, startup, affiliate marketer, or blossoming small business.
+MailPoet offers plenty of flexibility to get your feet wet.

 Try MailPoet for Yourself